 Education, Health and Care needs assessment

-The majority of children and young people with SEN will have their needs met through their settings existing resources.
-Some will receive enhanced support and are assessed and reviewed at the SEN Support level.
+The majority of children and young people with special educational needs and disabilities (SEN) will have their needs met through their settings existing resources.
+Some will receive enhanced support and be assessed and reviewed at the SEN Support level.

-SEN Support aims to ensure a child or young person can meet their individual targets and outcomes and to make progress.
-Support and intervention is usually detailed in an Individual Support Plan (ISP) or Individual Education Plan (IEP).
-Through the graduated response and early identification toolkit.
+SEN Support aims to ensure a child or young person can meet their individual targets and outcomes and make progress.
+Support and intervention is usually detailed in an Individual Support Plan (ISP) or Individual Education Plan (IEP) through the graduated response and the early identification and support toolkit.

-All mainstream schools are provided with resources to support those with additional needs, including pupils with SEN and disabilities.
-You can read about funding for SEN pupils in school here.
-Parents / Carers can enquire with their child or young person's setting about how the different funding elements are being spent within their setting to support their child or young person.
+All mainstream schools are provided with resources to support those with additional needs, including pupils with SEND.
+You can read about funding for pupils with SEND here.
+Parent carers can ask their child or young person's setting about how the different funding elements are being spent to support their child or young person.

-Where a child or young person has not made expected progress the setting, parents / carers or the young person* can consider requesting a more formal assessment in order to determine if special educational provision is required.
+Where a child or young person has not made expected progress, the setting, parent carers, or the young person* can consider requesting a more formal assessment in order to determine if special educational provision is required.
 This formal assessment is called an Education, Health and Care Needs Assessment (EHCNA).
-Local Authorities (LA's) must consider any request for an EHCNA.
+Local Authorities must consider any request for an EHCNA.

-Young people over 16 and below 25 in education (for example sixth form or college) can request an EHCNA).
-Those under 19 in youth custodial establishments also have the right to request an EHCNA.
+*Young people over 16 and below 25 in education (for example sixth form or college), and those under 19 in youth custodial establishments can request an EHCNA.

 If you are a parent carer and have been through the EHCNA process since September 2021 we would like to hear your feedback through our survey.